lilitmovsesian/Portfolio-Project-Paris-2024-Sentiment-Analyzing-Public-Opinion-on-Twitter-and-Reddit/README.md

 # Portfolio Project Paris 2024 Sentiment: Analyzing Public Opinion on Twitter
 ## Twitter Data Extraction
 For the Twitter data collection process the Basic X API v2 was used.
 This API version allows search of recent tweets from the last 7 days that match the given search query, supporting up to 60 requests / 15 mins per app with a maximum of 100 results per response.
-The month limit is retrieve of 10000 posts.
+The month limit for retrieving posts is 10000.

 ### Tweets Fetching
 Retweets were excluded from the database to ensure more accurate results of the sentiment analysis.
 Since tweets rarely include country, country_code, and place_id data, I chose not to collect this information.
 The user's location, which is commonly present, is sufficient for my purposes.
-Вue to excluded retweets, strict restrictions and a technical error in recording to the database, I managed to get only 330 posts and decided to switch to the reddit API.
+Due to excluded retweets, strict restrictions and a technical error in recording to the database, I managed to get only 330 posts and decided to switch to the Reddit API.

 ### Prerequisites
 Python 3.x installed on your system.